 One of my key pieces of advice for all sixth form students is not to simply aim to keep up with their studies - it is to 'stay ahead' as much as they can.
 The volume of work at KS5 can seem a little overwhelming at times - by making the most of all of the time they have within school they can stay ahead and avoid some of these pitfalls.
+We have been delighted with the results of our Year 11 and Year 13 students over the past seven years.
+We were delighted that, yet again in 2021, so many of them achieved outstanding results and are now starting their next steps at some of the top universities in the country.

 This is a very exciting time for our sixth formers.
-At the beginning of Year 12, they are likely to be already feeling the significant difference in challenge between GCSE and A level.
+At the beginning of Year 13, your child will know the challenges and hard work that lay ahead this year, but also the rewards of that hard work and determination also seem closer and more real.
+UCAS applications are well underway and for some this can be quite daunting as they realise that the clock is ticking away quicker and quicker.
 This is a time for resilience, a time for self-belief and confidence, not looking for the easy way out.
 Many of us can relate to those slightly overwhelming feelings - I was the first in my family to do A levels, the first to attend university - it is fantastic to be the trailblazer in the family but also a little daunting as you may not have a role model who went before you to show you the way.
-On the other hand, your child may be thoroughly enjoying these new challenges, taking it all in their stride and relishing these new opportunities.
+On the other hand, your child may be thoroughly enjoying these challenges, taking it all in their stride and relishing these new opportunities.
 Whatever situation your child is in, please know that we are here to support, there is little that will shock us, and that we have successfully supported hundreds of students through the A level journey over the years.
 Mr Jones and Mrs Gail Davies are here to support you and your child.